designsecurity/progpilot/docs/CONTRIBUTING.md

 ## How can I contribute ?

 ### Reporting bugs
-Provide every time is possible your inputs :
+Provide at each time your inputs :
 - PHP version
 - Progpilot version
 - Configuration of progpilot
-- Files or code you try to analyze
+- Files or code you are trying to analyze

-That will be allow the reproduction of bug.
+That will allow the ability of contributors to reproduce the bug.

 ### Style
-All php code must adhere to [PSR-2 Standard](https://www.php-fig.org/psr/psr-2/) (except for tests).
+All php code must adhere to [PSR-2 standard](https://www.php-fig.org/psr/psr-2/) (except for tests).

+### Frameworks support
+Most of the time the analysis of progpilot can be extended simply with adding the corresponding [sources, sinks, validators and sanitizers](./SPECIFY_ANALYSIS.md).
+Look at how it was done for [current frameworks](https://github.com/designsecurity/progpilot/tree/master/package/src/uptodate_data/php/frameworks).

 ### Implement a test
 A new functionality must be testable, to do that :